rfporter/tag-engine/README.md

 # Changes
 v2.0.1.1
-- Variant data to string now simply calls JSONText's variant to string
+- Variant data to string now simply calls JSONText's variant to string V2.0.2.1
+- Removed relaxed type feature from read tag value.
+It was too heavy.
+- Removed "out" from output name of Init ValChange Events Cluster.vim

 # Known Issues
 - All expressions are evaluated as DBL type.
 Must be aware that tag values are converted to DBL for eval.